This page explains how items work in the Inventory Engine, and how to create them.

 Creating an item

 Once you’ve created your inventory scripts, or if you’re happy with the existing ones, you can start creating actual items, instances of these scripts.
 It’s important to note that item instances need to be placed inside a Resources folder, as they’ll be read at runtime.
-Creating an item instance is very easy, all you have to do is go into a Resources subfolder (usually Resources/Items), right click, Create > More Mountains > InventoryEngine or CorgiEngine > the type of item of your choice.
+By default, the Inventory system will look for items inside the Resources/Items/ folder (Resources folders are special folders in Unity that allow for runtime data load).
+Make sure you put your item definitions inside Resources/Items/ folder.
+Creating an item instance is very easy, all you have to do is go into a Resources subfolder (again, by default : Resources/Items), right click, Create > More Mountains > InventoryEngine or CorgiEngine > the type of item of your choice.
 You then need to give a unique name to that instance.
 That name will be used to reference it throughout the InventoryEngine.
 No spaces, no weird characters.

 Jekyll